 - Is a bicycle route in many local jurisdiction plans;

 - Serves as a reliever route for freeway traffic during incidents on I-80.

 - To better serve existing users and accommodate growth from new housing and jobs, the corridor must be able to effectively carry more people through increased efficiency and improved travel choices.

-- The corridor has limited right-of-way and competing demands, which must be brought together in a comprehensive, systematic way to advance “Complete Streets” concepts of safety, quality, and convenience for all users and all modes.
+- The corridor has limited right-of-way and competing demands, which must be brought together in a comprehensive, systematic way to achieve safety, quality, and convenience for all users and all modes.